mojule/api-factory/readme.md

 ## Things to consider for doc:

 - Using functional composition to create object oriented APIs over a state.
-- Functional and object oriented but not class based
+- Functional and object oriented synthesis - but **not** class based
 - Favouring composition over inheritance - GoF
-- Avoiding weird classes/prototypes, `this` etc - fragile, hacky
+- Avoiding weird classes/prototypes, `this` etc - fragile
 - Basis is composing functions and objects, two aspects of js that are great
 - Plugins are just closures
 - Modular, resuable
 - Inversion of control / dependency injection
 - Controlling mutation / access to state - create a small surface area for mutation
 - Optional validation
 - Override/wrapper/decorator plugins
 - Adapters, bridges etc.